mikeroyal/ISP-Guide/README.md

 [Digital Signal Processing Course | Prosoundtraining](https://www.prosoundtraining.com/digital-signal-processing/)

-# Image Signal Processing (ISP) Tools, Libraries, and Frameworks
+# ISP Tools, Libraries, and Frameworks
 [Back to the Top](https://github.com/mikeroyal/ISP-Guide#table-of-contents)

 [CCD(charge coupled device)](https://global.canon/en/technology/s_labo/light/003/04.html) is a semiconductor image sensor used in digital cameras to convert light into electrical signals.
 CCD Sensors are made up of tiny elements known as pixels with expressions such as 6 MP(megapixel) or 12 MP(megapixel) refering to the number of pixels comprising the CCD Sensors of a camera.
 With each pixel there is a tiny photodiode that is sensitive to light(photon) and becomes electrically charged in accordance with the strength of light it captures.